 McCombs is a long-standing member of the Consortium for Graduate Study in Management.
 Through the Consortium, McCombs awards merit-based fellowships to African Americans, Hispanics, and Native Americans, as well as other persons who can demonstrate a commitment to The Consortium's mission and can best assist the Consortium in pursuing that mission.
 Candidates admitted to a Consortium MBA program compete for full-tuition fellowships and scholarships.

 The Texas MBA program will accept your Consortium application for admission purposes and your application is automatically evaluated for Consortium Fellowship and Scholarship awards.
-You do not to submit separate application materials for the Texas MBA program in addition to submitting the Consortium application to the Consortium office.
+You do not need to submit separate application materials for the Texas MBA program in addition to submitting the Consortium application to the Consortium office.
 Once we receive, process and review your Consortium application for admission, you will be notified in writing of the admission and fellowship decision.

 The Forté Fellows Program